-Are you passionate about help children with special education needs (SEN) reach their full potential?
+Are you passionate about helping children with special education needs (SEN) reach their full potential?
 Do you want to make a real difference in the lives of these students and their families?

 An SEN teaching assistant, or SEN TA, is a trained professional who works with students who have special educational needs.